 Do you want to know more about this?

 For currently enrolled UM-Dearborn students:

-Please refer to the April 8, 2019 email for details on how to request a HPA appointment.
+Please follow the August 22, 2019 email detials to request a HPA appointment.

 For prospective new students: high school or transfer students